-Connection with a 2-pole screwed terminal block
+Connection using a 2-pin screwed terminal block

-The sensor is provided with a 2-pole screwed terminal block.
+The sensor is provided with a 2-pin screwed terminal block.

 - Insert the sensor cable through the cable gland in the hood. - Connect the cores to the terminals in the sensor electronics. - Screw the hood finger-tight into the sensor body until the O-ring seal is made. - ▶ Tighten the cable gland so as to secure the cable.